 And here is my answer:

-We’ll start with where “truth” comes in.
-All religions have varying practices.
+Now, we’ll start with where “truth” comes in.
+All religions have varying practices about the cycle of life and death.
 A religion sets the foundation of belief and the denominations of that religion put those beliefs into practice and sometimes further define them.
 A Baptist and Methodist are both Christian, but they practice their faith in slightly different ways.
 And with slightly different interpretations of Scripture.

 Your personal experiences will have the greatest influence over your beliefs.
 If you read about something, but feel no connection to the subject matter, it’s never going to “ring true” to you.
 But if you don’t believe in something today, read about it, and then have an experience that confirms what you’ve read, suddenly your connection and your perspective are different.
 That additional personal experience could even change your mind about what you hold dear within your own faith.